solo-io/wasm/spec/README-compat.md

 ## Description

-This *compat* variant makes use of standard media type for layers, and is not based on custom OCI Artifcat media types.
+This *compat* variant makes use of standard media type for layers, and is not based on custom OCI Artifact media types.
 This way users can oeperate with standard tools such as docker, podman, buildah, etc.

 ## Specification